-The party that has manufactured, imported, sold, forwarded or otherwise distributed a product that poses risks is obliged to submit a notification on the product that poses the risk and cooperate with Tukes.
+If the company has manufactured, imported, sold, forwarded or otherwise distributed a product that poses risks, the company must submit a notification to Tukes on the product that poses the risk and cooperate with Tukes.
+If the product has been sold also in other EU or EEA states, the Business Gateway can also be used to submit a notification on the product that poses risks.
 The notification on a dangerous product is primarily submitted by the manufacturer located in the EU area, or if the manufacturer is not located in the EU area, a representative of the manufacturer or the importer.
-The party submitting the notification must also carry out a risk evaluation on the product.
-The Risk Assessment Guidelines (RAG) of the European Commission can be used for this purpose, for example.
+The party submitting the notification must assess the risk level posed by the product.

-It is essential to submit the notification immediately after someone in the company has discovered the danger.
+It is essential that the notification is submitted immediately upon learning of the risk posed by the product.
 The notification must be submitted even if not all of the information is available.
 The information can be supplemented later.